This crispy Paleo Pizza crust will remind you of your wheat based favorite! This paleo pizza dough is dairy-free!

-- Let this sit for 8 minutes and then work in your Italian seasoning and egg.
+- Let this sit for 2 minutes and then work in your Italian seasoning and egg.

 - Here you can either shape into bread rolls or take two sheets of parchment paper and roll/flatten out the dough into a pizza dough.

-- For a crispy crust keep the thickness at ¼” to ½”.
+- For a crispy crust keep the thickness at 1/4" to 1/2".
 Anything larger than this and you will have a soft crust.

-- Sprinkle the top of the dough with 1 tsp of almond flour.
-Flip over and repeat.
+- Remove the top piece of parchment paper and sprinkle the top of the dough with 1 tsp of almond flour.

-- Remove the top piece of parchment paper and bake at 350 for 25 minutes on a stainless steel baking sheet.
+- Bake at 350 for 25 minutes on a stainless steel baking sheet.
 When the crust is done you can top with your topping and cook until warm - roughly 10 minutes more at 350.